algorandfoundation/algokit-fullstack-template/README.md

 - dotenv support for environment variables, as well as a local-only KMD provider that can be used for connecting the frontend component to an `algokit localnet` instance (Docker required).
 - CI/CD pipelines using GitHub Actions to deploy to Vercel or Netlify

+> Refer to the official [algokit-react-frontend-template](https://github.com/algorandfoundation/algokit-react-frontend-template) repository for up-to-date information on the frontend template.

 ### Backend

 - Compilation of multiple Beaker contracts to a predictable folder location and file layout where they can be deployed.